kouyouelysian/alice/README.md

 Because why the hell not and who's going to stop me

 ## Project state & licensing
-This is a GNU-GPL licensed project meaning you can't make money off of it and should piss off if it explodes in your face.
+This is an augmented(!)
+GNU-GPL licensed project meaning you can't make money off of it and should piss off if it explodes in your face.
 The project is in pre-alpha, meaning it's not fully working as intended just yet.
 Still, if you think you have some useful idea, feel free to share.

+*An impmortant limiting augmentation is imposed on top of the GNU-GPL license!* ALICE in its entirety, that is - anything from this repository and any of its snapshots, versions and reuploads, **may not** be used for training A"I", machine learning, language models and whatever-else-crap-like-that in any way or form.
+Screw off!
+Thank you.